 Specific Child Only carers are people who care for children who are either related to them (blood relations) or who have a relationship with the child, their family or community.
 Specific Child Only Carers are only approved to care for specific children and not General Foster Care.

 Foster Carers will be registered through the Department for Child Protection once Centacare Catholic Country SA has completed the assessment process.

 Centacare Catholic Country SA is funded by the Department for Child Protection to recruit, assess, train and support Foster Carers.

-For more information, please use our enquiry form below, contact your local Centacare Catholic Country SA office (Ceduna, Port Lincoln, Whyalla Central) and request an information pack, or arrange an appointment.
+For more information, please use our enquiry form at the top of this page, contact your local Centacare Catholic Country SA office (Ceduna, Port Lincoln, Whyalla Central) and request an information pack, or arrange an appointment.

 If you are interested in more information, click here for a copy of Centacare’s Fostering Hope Booklet